AspectOfMagic/SlugFind/README.md

 ### Prerequisites
 Software & Tools
 - Flutter (3.19.6 or higher)
-- Android Simulator (34 or higher)
+- Android simulator (34 or higher)
-- iOS Simulator (17.5 or higher)
+- iOS simulator (17.5 or higher)
 - Google Maps API key
+- Firebase Cloud Firestore

 *Simulators used for this project:*
 - *Google Pixel 7*